Raffaele Cutolo: Sister running the business

-In Poggioreale, where on average there were 25 prisoners to a cell, Cutolo managed to get a cell to himself with a shower, while Giovanni Pandico, his own personal cook and underwriter occupied the cell next door so that he could serve up dishes on request.
+In Poggioreale, where on average there were 25 prisoners to a cell, Cutolo managed to obtain a cell to himself with a shower, while Giovanni Pandico, his own personal cook and underwriter occupied the cell next door so that he could serve dishes on request.
 When he was transferred to a smaller penitentiary (where his cell was carpeted, and fitted with a colour television and sound system) in Ascoli Piceno, he requested that Pandico follow him, and his request was promptly granted by the prison authorities.
 Cutolo referred to the prison as "the state of Poggioreale" and is once reported to have stated, "I am the king of the Camorra.
 I take from the rich and give to the poor."
 As a prisoner, he dressed impeccably with ties and designer shirts, a gold watch and shoes of crocodile skin.
 His daily meals consisted of lobster and champagne.

 The Justice Department found out that between 5 March 1981 and 18 April 1982, Cutolo received money orders for an amount of 55,962,000 lire (the equivalent in 1982 of $55,000) to take care of his daily expenses, of which he reportedly spent half (30,600,000 lire or $29,000) on food and clothes.
-As Cutolo spent most of his time behind bars from where he sent out his instructions, the everyday running of the enterprise was entrusted to his elder sister Rosetta Cutolo.
+As Cutolo spent most of his time in prison from where he sent out his instructions, the everyday running of the enterprise was entrusted to his elder sister Rosetta Cutolo.
 Her nickname was "Occh'egghiaccio", meaning Ice Eyes.

 Rosetta, a grey-haired, pious-looking woman, lived alone for years, tending her roses.
 She ruled in the Castle Mediceo, the headquarters of the organisation: a vast 16th-century palace with 365 rooms and a large park with tennis courts and swimming pool.
 The castle was bought for several billion lire, and provided direct contact for Cutolo from the prisons of Poggioreale and Ascoli Piceno.
-Brilliant with figures, Rosetta Cutolo negotiated with South American cocaine barons, narrowly failed to blow up a police headquarters and was glamorised in a film, Il Camorrista.
+Brilliant with figures, Rosetta Cutolo negotiated with South American cocaine barons, narrowly failed to blow up a police headquarters and was glamorised in a film, The Professor.